-This is a heartwarming story that should teach us humans how to get along.
-I found this story at dailymail.co.uk as I was searching for interesting information to share.
-This odd couple have been reared together at the Glen Afric Country Lodge near Pretoria, South Africa.
+This is a heartwarming story about an odd couple of friends that have been reared together at the Glen Afric Country Lodge near Pretoria, South Africa.
 Richard Brooker, 23, raised Salati and is an extraordinary animal lover.

 It’s a role reversal not commonly seen, but then the cat chasing this dog is a little larger than most.
 Salati, a ten-month-old leopard, and her best friend, golden retriever Tommy, like nothing more than to run around together before settling down for a friendly cuddle.

 Salati, a ten-month-old leopard, leans in for a cuddle with her best friend, Golden Retriever Tommy.
 Richard takes Salati and family dog Tommy for their daily exercise together.
 Each morning, he walks them on his family’s 1,850-acre estate and then lets them run free to their hearts’ content.
 He said: ‘Wherever you see one, the other is right behind.
 They are inseparable and both have lots of energy so they get the exercise they both need together.

 The pair take daily walks together at the Glen Afric Country Lodge near Pretoria in South Africa.
 When we first received Salati she was tiny and Tommy could chase her around.
 But now with Salati matching him for weight the tables have turned.
 It’s all fun and games and they love playing together.
 But dogs aren’t used to being chased by cats almost the same size as them.
 I think it was a shock for him when she started doing the chasing but it’s fun to see them exploring together.